M66B/FairEmail/FAQ.md

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&u=https%3A%2F%2Fm66b.github.io%2FFairEmail%2F%23faq190)

-OpenAI can only be used if configured and enabled, and the app does not use third-party libraries to avoid tracking when OpenAI is not used.
+OpenAI can only be used if configured and enabled.

 **Setup**